mathew4STAR/Attendance-Manager/README.md

 `This needs to be done only if there is a problem when the program is run (in case the program misclicks) `

-1. Run *findloc.py* and search bar.
+1. Run *findloc.py* and hover over the search bar.
 The program should record your current mouse position after 5 seconds.
 The recording should print in the console copy it and paste it into the third line in *config.txt*

 2. Repeat step 1 but instead of hovering over the search box, hover over your username and the blue box.
 And replace this value with the third line.